dyuan1111/hicatMPI/README.md

 # Accelerating Transcriptomic Clustering with Distributed Computing

 This project implements a **dynamic, asynchronous clustering algorithm** using the **Message-Passing Interface (MPI)** to distribute clustering tasks across multiple HPC nodes.
 The method efficiently launches clustering jobs in parallel, assigning pending clustering tasks from the queue as soon as a HPC node completes its current task.
-This improves upon the original recursive clustering algorithm implemented in the Python package transcriptomic_clustering and the R package scrattch.hicat (see Background below for more information), significantly reducing the time to cluster large datasets.
+This improves upon the original recursive clustering algorithm implemented in the Python package transcriptomic_clustering (see Background below for more information), significantly reducing the time to cluster large datasets.

 ### Background
 The transcriptomic clustering Python package that uses a **scVI latent space** can be found here: [transcriptomic_clustering](https://github.com/AllenInstitute/transcriptomic_clustering/tree/hmba/tc_latent).
 It is the Python version of the R package [scrattch.hicat](https://github.com/AllenInstitute/scrattch.hicat), both of which perform clustering recursively (depth-first search).
-The transcriptomic_clustering package can take significant time for large datasets.
+The recursive approach can take significant time for large datasets.
 For instance, clustering 1 million cells can take ~2 days.

 ### Distributed Clustering Model
 This project replaces the depth-first search (DFS) recursive method with a **dynamic, asynchronous manager-worker model**: